ahmadfajar/vue-mdbootstrap-docs/src/docs/reference/bs-array-store.md

     Self</em> <bs-badge variant="info">
     inherit: AbstractStore</bs-badge>

-    Define the filter logic to be used when filtering the Store's dataset and returns itself.
+    Define the filter logic to be used when multiple filters is exists and returns itself.

     <span class="text-muted font-weight-bold">PARAMETERS<span>